Our Hunting Program

 We are actively fundraising for our first preserve in VT, the Bridgewater Hollow Bramhall Preserve.
 If we meet our fundraising goal, this preserve will be open to hunting and fishing by permission just like our others.
 Help us get there faster by making a donation today!

-We are actively fundraising for a new project northwest of Essex, NY known as the Eagle Mountain Wilderness Preserve.
-This property has been posted for decades, but if we meet our fundraising goal it will add 2,432 acres to our hunting by permission program!
+In May, 2019 Northeast Wilderness Trust closed on the purchase of over 2,400 acres in Chesterfield, NY known as the Eagle Mountain Wilderness Preserve.
+This property has been posted for decades, but beginning this summer we’ll be removing and replacing the posted signs with our hunting by permission signs!
+Though we have closed on the purchase, we still need to raise more funds to secure a forever-wild future for this property in perpetuity.
 Learn more at the link above and please consider making a donation to help us meet our goal!

 We don’t own any preserves that allow hunting in MA yet, but you can make a donation to help us get there faster!